flutter/website/setup.md

 ---
 layout: page
-title: Flutter Setup
+title: Flutter installation & setup
 permalink: /setup/
 ---

-This page describes how to set up your development environment to run Flutter apps on iOS or Android.
+This page describes how to prepare your development environment to run Flutter apps on iOS or Android.

 {% include note.html content="_Flutter is an alpha, open-source project_." %}